Nonproportionality of NaI(Tl) Scintillation Detector for Dark Matter Search Experiments

 where $q$ is the integrated charge from the signal waveform, while all the other parameters are free fitting parameters.
 In this equation, the first part ($\mathrm{Q} \ast \mathrm{N}$) represents the 49\,keV peak from \iso{Pb}{210}, where $\mathrm{Q}$ is the quadratic distribution, defined as

 where $A$ is the normalization factor, $q_{0}$ is the vertex position, and $q_\mathrm{min}$ is the minimum range of the distribution.
-This distribution models the sum of $\gamma$ and $\beta$ rays emitted from the \iso{Pb}{210} decay.
-In this context, $q_\mathrm{min}$ represents the charge deposition associated with the energy of the $\gamma$ ray, while $q_{0}$ corresponds to the charge deposition at the maximum total energy.
+In the context of the decay process of \iso{Pb}{210}, $q_\mathrm{min}$ represents the charge deposition associated with the energy of the $\gamma$ ray, while $q_{0}$ corresponds to the charge deposition at the maximum total energy.
 The symbol $\ast$ denotes the convolution operator, and $\mathrm{N}$ is the normal distribution centered at 0 with its standard deviation given by the parameter $\sigma$.
 The convolution of this normal distribution mimics the resolution-smearing effect in the charge distribution.

 For the background distribution around this peak, we adopted a sum of a linear component ($Cq + D$) and an asymmetric Gaussian distribution $\mathrm{AG}$ defined as